 Here are some example labels you can use to support DEI within Beekeeper:

 Pulse surveys are a great way to quickly gather information on what topics or initiatives your employees are interested in pursuing for your company’s ERG.
 Pulse surveys offer a real-time glimpse into topics and ideas your team cares about.
 For best results, keep your pulse survey short, (no more than 10 questions).
 Conduct them on a regular basis so you stay up to date on how best to support your workforce.

 “I think the single greatest shift would be to treat employees as whole people.
 As employers, we can do this by ensuring ALL employees feel they belong, through programs such as Employee Resource Groups.”– Dan Spaulding, Chief People Officer, Zillow Group

-Actively and intentionally investing in diversity in the workplace will create a happier, more engaged workforce that will benefit a company on every level.
+Actively and intentionally investing in diversity and inclusion in the workplace will create a happier, more engaged workforce that will benefit a company on every level.